 At no more than a few paragraphs, a covering letter introduces you to your prospective employer and is the perfect opportunity to provide a personal touch to your application.
 Include a brief description of why you’re interested in the job and what you can bring to the role.

 Make sure to include relevant points about yourself so employers are fully aware of your personal information, skills, qualification and passions before taking your application to the next step.
 These include:

-- Work experience – starting with the most recent/relevant positions, include any internships, voluntary roles or previous jobs with examples of your responsibilities.
+Work experience – starting with the most recent/relevant positions, include any internships, voluntary roles or previous jobs with examples of your responsibilities.
 Top tip, don't just write what you did at each job position, write what you achieved, this will be a more exciting read for the employer then a boring list of mundane tasks.

 Skills – this is your chance to mention your abilities such as customer service skills and the ability to work in a team.
 Look into writing a list of these so that they are evidently clear and can be quickly read.

-Although The Training Room guarantees every single one of our personal training graduates an interview one of our partners, it pays to be prepared.
+Although The Training Room guarantees every single one of our Personal Training graduates an interview with one of our partners, it pays to be prepared.
 Follow our guide to acing your interviews and win the job you want.
 Good Luck!

-Personal Trainer interviews frequently involve a practical so that recruiters can see your skills first hand.
+Personal Trainers interviews frequently involve a practical so that recruiters can see your skills first hand.
 Not just a fitness test, this is your chance to show off your communication and coaching skills.
 This is your time to display the passion you have on becoming a PT.